maxivz/interactivetoolsblender/docs/docs/selection.md

 *	If you are in face selection mode it will switch to object mode.

+####Curve Mode

 *	If the selected object is a curve, and you are in object mode it will switch to edit mode.

 *	If you are in the curve edit mode it will switch to object mode.

+####Grease Pencil Mode

+*	If you are in object mode it will switch to segment selection mode.

+*	If you are in point or stroke mode it will switch to segment mode.

+*	If you are in segment selection mode it will switch to object mode.

 ###Sticky Selection(TODO)